Empire of the Sun (band): 2016–2017: Two Vines

+On October 11, 2014 the group began to make new music, experimenting with new sounds, for a 2016 release.
 In August 2016, it was announced that the third album Two Vines was set for release on 28 October 2016.
 The album was co-produced by Peter Mayes and features contributions by Lindsey Buckingham, Wendy Melvoin, and former David Bowie collaborators Henry Hey and Tim Lefebvre.
 The 15-track album includes a remix of the song "Walking on a Dream" and was partly recorded in Hawaii.
 Littlemore explained the inspiration behind the title as "this image of a modern city overtaken by jungle".
 The first single "High and Low" was released on 24 August.
 "High and Low" was also featured in the EA Sports game, FIFA 17.

 In an interview with Billboard in August 2017, Steele announced that he and Littlemore had recently started working on their fourth album in Japan, and that a music video for "Way to Go" was also shot in Japan.
 He spoke of how he loves Japanese music, and that a koto player came in for a day.

 In September 2017, DS Automobiles released a video featuring a new exclusive Empire song, "On Our Way Home", starring the Ukrainian actress and model Alina Kovalenko.

-2021-present
+2021–present: Ask That God

-In a podcast interview with The Plug with Neil Griffiths on October 6, 2021, Littlemore said that the band had been struggling to write new music remotely over Zoom during the COVID-19 pandemic, and assured fans that new music was being composed.
+In a podcast interview with The Plug with Neil Griffiths on 6 October 2021, Littlemore said that the band had been struggling to write new music remotely over Zoom during the COVID-19 pandemic, and assured fans that new music was being composed.

 In February 2022, Luke Steele announced a debut solo studio album, Listen to the Water and released its lead single, "Common Man", on 11 February 2022.